bwRavencl/ControllerBuddy-Pages/index.md

         On Windows, this virtual joystick is provided by the excellent **vJoy**.
 Created by Shaul Eizikovich as open-source software, vJoy is a device driver that provides virtual joysticks that can be controlled from other applications (in our case ControllerBuddy).
         Under Linux, ControllerBuddy dynamically creates its own virtual joystick device using the uinput kernel module.

         In **ControllerBuddy** we can create **profiles** that define a mapping of the physical axes and buttons of our gamepad to so called **actions**.
-Among other things, actions can manipulate the axes of the vJoy device or simulate mouse and keyboard inputs.
+Among other things, actions can manipulate the axes of the virtual joystick device or simulate mouse and keyboard inputs.
 This allows us for example to work around the above mentioned issue of missing relative axes on our gamepad.
         Due to the limited number of axes and buttons of a gamepad, a single axis or button usually must serve multiple purposes.
 This can be handled by so called **modes**.
 For example an axis normally assigned to the throttle can become the axis controlling for controlling the view (i.e. looking up and down), while swiching to view-mode.

         Another function of ControllerBuddy is the so called **overlay**.
 The overlay is a transparent window that is displayed on top of the simulator to show the currently active mode and the state of the axes of the virtual axes.
 This is especially useful for relative axes, for example it is very hard to tell the current throttle setting without such an indication.
 The overlay can be freely moved around the screen and configured to include only indicators for certain axes of interest.